Finite abelian subgroups in the groups of birational and bimeromorphic selfmaps: Preliminaries

-It will be useful to introduce the following definition.
+For the discussion that follows it will be convenient to introduce the following definition.

-\begin{definition} Let $\{G_i\}, i \in \mathbb{N}$ be a sequence of finite groups.
-We define the {\em unbounded rank} of the sequence $\{G_i\}$ to be the minimal number $r$ such that the following condition is satisfied.
-There exists a constant $L$ such that for infinitely many $i \in \mathbb{N}$ we can find an abelian subgroup $H_i \subset G_i$ such that \begin{itemize} \item $H_i$ is generated by $r$ elements; \item $\frac{|G_i|}{|H_i|} \leqslant L.$ \end{itemize} \end{definition}
+\begin{definition} Let $\{G_i\}_{i \in \mathbb{N}}$ be a sequence of finite groups.
+We define the {\em asymptotic rank} of the sequence $\{G_i\}$ to be the minimal number $r$ such that the following condition is satisfied.
+There exists a constant $L$ such that, for infinitely many indices $i \in \mathbb{N}$, we can find an abelian subgroup $H_i \subset G_i$ such that \begin{itemize} \item $H_i$ is generated by $r$ elements; \item the orders of the subgroups $H_i$ are unbounded as $i$ tends to infinity; \item the index of $H_i$ in $G_i$ does not exceed $L$. \end{itemize} \end{definition}